PipeItToDevNull/pastebin-swa/Readme.md

 ```

 Once deployed, the SWA will now be pointed at your repo and is waiting for a build to be submitted.
 You must create and configure your own GithubAction for this portion of the deployment.

+## Technical notes
+- `staticwebapp.config.json` is used to route all URLs back to index.html, this allows the React router to hand off UUID URLs to the API.